Geneva Medical College: College of Medicine – Syracuse University

 On November 15, 1871, a special meeting of the Onondaga County Medical Society took place in the county courthouse in Syracuse to confer with representatives of Geneva Medical College (of Hobart College) and Syracuse University.
 "The purpose of the meeting was to determine the attitude of the local medical profession to the possible transfer of the medical school to Syracuse."

-Bishop Dr. J. T. Peck and Dr. W. W. Porter represented Syracuse University and Professors Frederick Hyde and John Towler represented the Geneva Medical College.
+Bishop Dr. J. T. Peck and Dr. W. W. Porter represented Syracuse University, and Professors Frederick Hyde and John Towler represented the Geneva Medical College.

 Dr. Peck presented the subject at length.
-He alluded to the intention of its founders to ensure the university was "comprehensive," embracing the post-graduate departments including law, theology, medicine, etc. and the original founders ideas that although they might not be established immediately, they would eventually "as funds shall be provided for the purpose."
+He alluded to the intention of its founders to ensure the university was "comprehensive," embracing the post-graduate departments including law, theology, medicine, etc., and the founders' ideas that although they might not be established immediately, they would eventually "as funds shall be provided for the purpose."

-It was felt that since Syracuse was a much larger city than Geneva and already had two "well-appointed" hospitals which were available for teaching and the fact the city of Syracuse offered "chemical advantages and presented necessary surgical and medical cases for practical instruction," that the university offered many advantages to the medical college.
+It was felt that since Syracuse was a much larger city than Geneva and already had two "well-appointed" hospitals which were available for teaching, and the fact that the city of Syracuse offered "chemical advantages and presented necessary surgical and medical cases for practical instruction," the university offered many advantages to the medical college.
 "The views, in general, were that medical colleges in country towns were necessarily so destitute of large hospital and chemical opportunities as to fail to furnish the proper condition to success."

-In addition, it was felt that Syracuse was situated a sufficient distance from any other large city, connected by numerous railroads "with the towns and country surrounding, it was the natural center of the state."
+In addition, it was felt that Syracuse was situated a sufficient distance from any other large city, connected by numerous railroads, "with the towns and country surrounding, it was the natural center of the state."
 The city's various manufacturing and commercial interests, and its "present rapid growth," gave promise to the board that it would soon be one of the largest cities in New York.

 After considerable discussion, a resolution was adopted by the County Medical Society approving the transfer of the medical school to Syracuse.
 A committee was elected to communicate the actions to the trustees of the university and to assist in the transfer and establishment of the college in Syracuse.

 Dr. Alfred Mercer, a member of the class of 1843, was chairman of the committee representing the County Medical Society in connection with the transfer of the college from Geneva.
 He expressed the sentiment of the medical group as follows: "What we need is not more medical schools, but fewer and better ones."

 Temporary quarters were found for the college in the Clinton Block in Syracuse, the site of the current main post office.
 The first session began in the fall of 1872.

 The dean from 1907 to 1922 was Dr. John Lorenzo Heffron, who joined the teaching staff in 1883.
 His daughter Marian married Holworthy Hall, the novelist and short story writer H. E. Porter.